Related articles HERE

 Introduction:

-The difference between the two being that moral evil has it’s genesis in the hearts of man and manifests itself in theft, murder, deceit, etc and for this man has no one to blame but himself.
-On the other hand, natural evil is rooted in extreme expressions of the Earth's natural processes, such as earthquakes, volcanic eruptions, hurricanes, tornados and floods.
+The difference between moral and natural evil is that the former finds its genesis in the hearts of man and manifests itself in theft, murder, deceit, etc. for which man has no one to blame but himself.
+Natural evil stems from extreme expressions of the Earth's processes such as earthquakes, volcanic eruptions, hurricanes, tornados and floods.

 Man has kept a grim log of these tragedies that are neither isolated nor infrequent.
 The following data has been excerpted from an article entitled The Worst Natural Disasters Ever By LiveScience [01] and Wikipedia’s list of natural disasters.
 [02]